panemu/ngx-panemu-table/projects/demo/src/app/doc/vertical-scroll/index.md

 );
 ```

-This basic example display all rows by enabling the `autoHeigh` thus disabling vertical scrolling.
+This basic example displays all rows by enabling the `autoHeigh` thus disabling vertical scrolling.

 {{ NgDocActions.demo("BasicComponent") }}